trgchinhh/trgchinhh/README.md

 ---

 **Project I like:**
-- [`Casionogame Cpp`](https://github.com/trgchinhh/casinogame-cpp) — A collection of computer games with a simple and intuitive interface
+- [`Casionogame`](https://github.com/trgchinhh/casinogame-cpp) — A collection of computer games with a simple and intuitive interface
 - [`C-healthy`](https://github.com/trgchinhh/library-C_healthy) — A custom-built library for calculating body mass index in Python
 - [`Hashlib Cpp`](https://github.com/trgchinhh/hashlib-cpp) — The library is built from OpenSSL to achieve syntax minification similar to Python's hashlib